scritcash/scrit-whitepaper/scrit-whitepaper.md

 4. Write input DBCs to spendbook in the order contained in the transaction.
 If any input DBC is known return failure and abort transaction (on first known input DBC).
-5. Signing output DBCs and return them.
+5. Signing output DBCs and return signature.

-If a transaction contains any spent input DBCs after unspent input DBCs, the unspent DBCs will be recorded as spent and the transaction will abort without returning signed output DBCs.
+If a transaction contains any spent input DBCs after unspent input DBCs, the unspent DBCs will be recorded as spent and the transaction will abort without returning DBC signatures.
 This can only happen, if the client attempts to defraud the mint (or the implementer screwed up).

 Transaction format